daviddi-benedetto/The-Brain-Of-David/Planr/Planr Overview.md

 1. To streamline my focus into a planner perfectly customized for my usage
 2. To strengthen my skills in HTML, CSS, and JavaScript

 I like this two-birds-one-stone approach.
-I'm always looking for ways to increase my productivity, so this project is a good fit for
+I'm always looking for ways to increase my productivity, so this project feels like a good fit.
 ## Initial Ideas
 The current idea is to have the app consist of four main sections
 1. The header